balcilar/Stereo-Camera-Calibration-Orthogonal-Planes/README.md

 *λ[218;398;1] -[h14;h14;h34]=[h11 h13;h21 h23;h31 h33]x[X;Z]*

-since we do not know λ there are X,Y, λ unknow variable and we collect them on the left and rewrite them as a matrix form as follows.
+since we do not know λ, there are X,Y, λ unknow variable and we collect them on the left and rewrite them as a matrix form as follows.

 * -[h14;h14;h34]=[h11 h13 -218;h21 h23 -398;h31 h33 -1]x[X;Z;λ]*